 MCC’s Restorative Justice volunteers help individuals find healthy ways to deal with harm and conflict.
-Opportunities such as Blanket Making invites volunteers to support individuals during incarceration and as they return to the community.
 Circles of Support and Accountability (CoSA) volunteers meet with individuals with sexual offending histories, helping them transition back into communities.

 Be an Indigenous Neighbours Volunteer